AdobeDocs/experience-manager-65.en/help/commerce/cif/configuring/custom-http-headers.md

 ## Configuration {#configuration}

-In order to configure the custom HTTP headers, one must first define them.
+To configure the custom HTTP headers, one must first define them.
 The custom HTTP headers must first be defined by adding them to the `com.adobe.cq.cif.http.internal.HttpHeadersConfigProviderImpl` service configuration using an OSGi config.

 You can configure the values of the HTTP headers in the Cloud Service Configuration page for your project: